airbrake/airbrake-ios/README.markdown

 1. Drag the hoptoadnotifier, kissxml, and regexkitlite folders to your project

-    - make sure "Copy Items" and "Create Groups" are selected
+    - Make sure "Copy Items" and "Create Groups" are selected

     - If you are already using kissxml or regexkitlite, you don't need to include them again